nuuuwan/news_lk3_data/README.md

 *2024-03-22 17:06:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Heavy-rainfall-above-75mm-expected-across-multiple-provinces/108-279407) · `en`

-Colombo, March 22 (Daily Mirror) - Residents in Western, Sabaragamuwa, Central, and North-western Provinces are urged to brace for heavy showers above 75mm during next 36 hours.

-According to meteorological reports, these regions are likely to experience fairly heavy downpours.
+Colombo, March 22 (Daily Mirror) - Residents across the Western, Sabaragamuwa, Central and North-Western Provinces are urged to brace for heavy showers above 75mm during next 36 hours.According to meteorological reports, these regions are likely to experience fairly heavy downpours.

 In addition to these areas, intermittent showers or thundershowers are predicted for Eastern and Uva provinces, as well as the Hambanthota district.